sophos/SOREL-20M/README.md

 # Neural network training

 While a GPU allows for faster training (10 epochs can be completed in approximately 90 minutes), this model can be also trained via CPU; the provided results were obtained via GPU on an Amazon g3.4xlarge EC2 instance starting with a "Deep Learning AMI (Ubuntu 16.04) Version 26.0 (ami-025ed45832b817a35)" and updating it as above.
-In practice, disk I/O loading features from the feature database seems to be a rate-limiting step, so running on a machine with multiple cores and using a drive with high IOPS is recommended.
+In practice, disk I/O loading features from the feature database seems to be a rate-limiting step assuming a GPU is used, so running on a machine with multiple cores and using a drive with high IOPS is recommended.
 Training the network requires approximately 12GB of RAM when trained via CPU, though it varies slightly with the number of cores.
 It is also highly recommended to use the `--remove_missing_features=shas_missing_ember_features.json` option as this significantly improves loading time of the data.

 Note: if you get an error message `RuntimeError: received 0 items of ancdata` this is typically caused by the limit on the maximum number of open files being too low; this may be increased via the `ulimit` command.
 In some cases -- if you use a large number of parallel workers -- it may also be neccessary to increase shared memory.